 Supplementary Figure 9.
 Summary of the transcriptional changes observed in activated nuclei associated with susceptible and resilient within vHIP and PFC.
 In the ventral hippocampus (vHIP), transcriptional changes associated with susceptibility are characterized by alterations in synaptic cytoskeleton organization and non-clustered protocadherins.
 On the other hand, transcriptional changes associated with resilience involve an increased expression of various glutamate ionotropic and metabotropic receptors, as well as clustered protocadherins, while the expression of RNA binding and serine/arginine splicing factors is decreased.
 In the prefrontal cortex (PFC), susceptibility-associated genes display an overall increase in expression, primarily observed in synaptic signaling and immediate early genes.
+(NB: The most common trends of a family are depicted here, some individual genes of a family might show an opposing trend, see more details in the data).